MKand/movie-guru/README.md

 ```sh
 ./deploy/deploy.sh --skipapp --backend genkit-go  # or --backend langchain or --backend genkit-js (WIP)
 ```
+We add --skipapp to make sure we wait for the db and the data are created before we deploy the application.

 # Create and populate the database